MarkKozel/CompOrgEText/docs/CS131/CourseRational.md

 # Course Rationale
-In this course, students will peer into the lowest levels of a general-purpose computer.
-Facebook, the Mars Rover, and a Tesla all have the same basic low-level structure, organization, and tradeoffs.
+In this course, students will peer into the lowest levels of a general-purpose computing.

 This course will cover what computers consist of, how computers work, how they are organized internally, what are the design tradeoffs, and how design affects programming and applications.

 ## Student Learning Outcomes
-Allan Hancock has identified the expected outcomes for students completing CS 131/COMP 142
+Allan Hancock College has identified the expected outcomes for students completing CS 131/COMP 142

-**SL01**: Perform arithmetic operations on binary numbers.

-**SL02**: Create schematic diagrams that implement a truth table.

-**SL03**: Solve problems using assembly programming.

 ## Course Objectives
 1. Demonstrate ability to perform binary logic and arithmetic operations.